How do I apply to a championship or qualifier?

 When will I know my tee time for the first two rounds of the championship?

-The draw will be available for all competitors at the beginning of registration on the Practice Round day of the championship.
-Players will receive the draw once they register as well; the information will be available on the Tournament Information Page online.
+Best effort will be made to have the draw available for all competitors up to 48 hours prior to the day of the Practice Round for each championship.
+Players will also receive the draw once they register, and it will be available on the Tournament Information Page online.

 Is there a host hotel available for the championship?